aymanxdev/simple-python-projects/README.md

   <h3 align="center">Basic Games & Programs - Python 👨‍💻 </h3>

   <p align="center">
-    This is a simple collection of Python programs that has a number of games that were created and targeted for beginners.
-Enjoy and feel free to add more to it or improve it! ☕️
+    This is only a small part of everyday coding for a number of days.
+This collection is meant to get you started.
 </p>